What is recovery coaching?

 If you think it will be helpful to involve anyone else in the coaching process, please let me know.
 Coaching is about making you healthier and happier, but we are all social creatures, and sometimes personal change cannot happen without specific kinds of involvement from other people in your life.
 That involvement may be about reducing obstacles to your progress or creating solid support networks or adding a bit of fun to the process, or any number of other contributions.
 If it seems there might be a benefit in a conversation involving a third person more closely in your coaching, we can discuss whether this is something you want to do, and if so, you or I can approach the other person to invite them to be involved.

 I will never make contact with any third party without your consent, except where I have serious and immediate worries about your or someone else’s safety.
-(These edge cases are described in the contract you’ll sign before coaching begins.)
+(These edge cases are described in the contract that you’ll sign before coaching begins.)

 Why do you offer coaching?

 And this is where the idea for coaching came from: to expand that kind of web and email contact into something more substantial.
-To talk with you face to face (thanks to the magic of video conferencing).
+To talk with you face to face (thanks to the magic of video chat).
 To learn more about what exactly your life is like now, and what you want for your future.
 To create for you precise and practical experiments to challenge your assumptions and your habits and help you see how much can be different.
 To help you persist, or change tack, when success isn’t immediate.
 To share glimpses of some of the beauty that life and the universe hold when the blinkers of disordered eating are cast aside.

 Finally, and pragmatically, coaching is one means by which I earn a living.
 I have a portfolio career involving a range of freelance activities as well as a small amount of unpaid academic research and writing.
 I’d love to live in a world where money wasn’t always a question that needed asking when we‘re deciding how to use our short time on this planet, but sadly that world doesn’t exist yet.
 Until it does, thank you for understanding my need to charge for some of the time I give in trying to contribute meaningfully to the world before I die.